This post contains affiliate links, which means that I may receive a small commission if you book through my links, at no extra cost to you.

 - Etretat: dinner and fireworks at Le Homard Bleu on July 13 celebrating the arrival of Bastille day and celebrating my birthday (both July 14!)

 - Etretat: Auberge Express for Crêpe Normandie (crepe with Calvados and ice cream) and a glass of rosé wine

 I headed south of Etretat:

 - to visit Pont l’Eveque (Calvados Experience) and drive the “Cider Route”, visiting the towns of:

 - Beuvron-en-Auge (another one of Les Plus Beaux Villages de France)

-I also visited the towns of Veules-les-Roses, Honfleur, Pont-Audemer, Allouville (to see Chene d’Allouville), and Yvetot (to see Eglise Saint-Pierre d’Yvetot which has the largest stained glass windows in Europe).
+- visited the quaint coastal village of Veules-les-Roses, Honfleur, Pont-Audemer, Allouville (to see Le Chêne d’Allouville–the oldest tree in France with a chapel in the trunk!), and Yvetot (to see Eglise Saint-Pierre d’Yvetot which has the largest stained glass windows in Europe).

 - In Fecamp I also visited the Benedictine Palais where they still make the herbal liqueur beverage

 Heading back from Etretat to Paris: